EdVenture Hartsville wins Main Street excellence award

 GREENVILLE, S.C. – Hartsville’s new downtown children’s museum, EdVenture Hartsville, received top recognition for excellence from Main Street South Carolina with the 2019 Excellence on Main Street Award.

-The award was presented during the Municipal Association of South Carolina’s Annual Meeting on July 20.
+The award was presented on July 20 during the Municipal Association of South Carolina’s annual meeting.

 The Excellence on Main Street award recognizes the top project from among the winners in five categories of the Main Street Inspiration Awards.

-“It was the serendipitive collision that is Hartsville where everything just happened to collide and come together at the perfect time,” said Main Street Hartsville Executive Director Suzy Moyd.
+“It was the serendipitive collision that is Hartsville where everything just happened to collide and come together at the perfect time,” said Suzy Moyd, the Main Street Hartsville executive director.

 The project, aimed at improving the community's downtown core alongside bolstering the area's opportunities for children, created a miniature version of Hartsville's downtown, familiarizing children with the city and helping them grow as citizens.